vladsavelyev/wdl-workflows/README.md

 * `<bucket>`: a Google Cloud Storage bucket name to store outputs of successfully finished executions

+#### Authentication

+By default, Cromwell will use the account that's currently authenticated with `gsutil` on the current computer.
+It's possible to configure Cromwell to use a service account, see the [Cromwell: Google Backend](https://cromwell.readthedocs.io/en/stable/backends/Google/) for more information about configuring Cromwell to authenticate using a service account.

+### Running workflows

 Finally, to run a workflow `workflow.wdl` with inputs in `inputs.json`, use the following command (assuming the edited configuration files are saved